-Browse Articles
+Browse Tutorials

-How to insert values to identity column in SQL Server
+How to Insert Values to Identity Column in SQL Server?

 Intermediate

-195K Views
+197K Views

-Identity field is usually used as a primary key.
-When you insert a new record into your table, this field automatically assign an incremented value from the previous entry.
-Usually, you can't insert your own value to this field.
+The identity field is usually used as a primary key.
+When you insert a new record into your table, this field automatically assigns an incremented value from the previous entry.
+Usually, you can't insert your value into this field.
+In this SQL Server Tutorial, we'll expose the tips for inserting your value into this field.
+It is simple and easy.

 CREATE TABLE Customer